Nandhini-reddy-jellella/Musicify/README.md

-## 🎵 SpotifyClone
+## 🎵 Musicify

-SpotifyClone is a simple web-based music player interface inspired by Spotify, built using HTML and CSS.
+Musicify is a simple web-based music player interface inspired by Spotify, built using HTML and CSS.

 ## 📌 Features
 -  Responsive UI with a sidebar, main content area, and a fixed music player.